dtinth/vxtron/README.md

 compared to the default model.

 It costs USD 0.048 per minute to use.
 The first 60 minutes per month are free.

+When the speech API is being used, vx keeps track of its usage log in `speech-stats.log`.
+It is a TSV file with 3 columns:

+1. Timestamp
+2. Usage in seconds, rounded up.
+3. The pricing plan (1: normal speech recognition at
+   $0.024/min, 2: enhanced video speech recognition at $0.048/min).

+There is also a simple Ruby script that displays a summary of how much is spent on this API per day.
+You can run it using `ruby price.rb`.